 Did you know that we find three specific contexts where we find speaking in tongues in the Bible?

-I want to address these important questions:
+I want to address these important questions regarding speaking in tongues as found in the Bible:

 The Bible gives us three different contexts for speaking in tongues.